 HRC led the effort to enact marriage equality in the District of Columbia.
 It committed two full-time staff members who, working with coalition members, identified hundreds of supporters to testify before the DC Council; co-hosted a rally on the eve of the Council's vote; and hosted three of the first weddings at HRC headquarters.
 Additionally, the Religion and Faith program helped organize and sustain DC Clergy United for Marriage Equality, one of the key players in the fight.

-In the fight for marriage equality in New York, HRC led the largest field campaign ever in support of state LGBT rights legislation.
+In the fight for marriage equality in New York, HRC led the largest field campaign ever in support of state LGBTQ rights legislation.
 An unprecedented 30 full-time field organizers were employed by HRC across the state and they generated over 150,000 constituent contacts to targeted legislators.
 To reflect the deep and diverse support for marriage equality, HRC also created "New Yorkers for Marriage Equality," a video campaign that eventually featured more than 40 iconic New Yorkers.

 In partnership with the Courage Campaign, HRC launched NOM Exposed in 2010 – holding the National Organization for Marriage accountable for the misinformation and hate spread in its effort to thwart equality.

 In 2012, HRC campaigned alongside state and local partners to secure passage of marriage equality in Maine, Maryland and Washington state, to defeat a proposed constitutional ban on same-sex marriage in Minnesota, and to help successfully defend marriage rights in New Hampshire.
 In the first three weeks of May 2013, HRC's extensive support helped usher in marriage equality in Rhode Island, Delaware and Minnesota.
 Investments and on-the-ground work in New Jersey, Illinois and Hawaii helped lead to marriage equality in those states as well.